kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

    }
    ```

-   This creates a consumer group called `fulfillment` that subscribes to the `$ce-order` stream that you navigated to in the previous step.
+   This creates a consumer group called `fulfillment` that subscribes to the `$ce-order` stream you reviewed in the previous step.

-   :::: warning Review and adjust these settings before production
+   :::: warning Review and adjust these settings before applying to production
    The checkpoint and retry configuration values above are for demonstration only and may not be suitable for a production use.
 To avoid performance bottlenecks or unexpected behavior, be sure to test and tune them based on your expected workload.

    ::: details Checkpoint and Retry Configurations Explained